 - Gather all the tools you will need to clean the filter.
 The good news is we don’t need lots of stuff for this.
 All we need is some screwdrivers to access the filter, and a bin bag to keep the extra fluff and dust into.

 - I personally prefer to do these types of a chore on a bright sunny day.
 So I take the filter and all the required stuff outside.
 The reason is the sunlight helps me to point the entire nasty corner.
 On the other hand, the dust will be in the grass, which means we don’t have to put extra effort into cleaning the place later.

+Allow me to explain how to clean the filter of a vacuum with some pretty simple steps.
 Now you are fully ready.
 It’s time to Step up your game.